parsonsmatt/parsonsmatt.github.io/_posts/2019-12-06-splitting_persistent_models.markdown

 In fact, I've been working on this at work, and it's made a big improvement in our overall compile-times.
 I'm going to lay out the strategy and code here to make it all work out.

+You'd primarily want to do this to improve compilation times, though it's also logically nice to "only import what you need" I guess.

 # Starting Point and Background

 [`persistent`](https://hackage.haskell.org/package/persistent) is a database library in Haskell that focuses on rapid productivity and iteration with relatively simple types.